christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **4.1 The Blueprint Deities: Pre-existing Saviors (Horus, Dionysus, Mithras, etc.)**

 The Jesus archetype, as presented in Christianity, and characterized as a divine birth, a role as a savior or king, betrayal, sacrifice (often by crucifixion or a similar act), and resurrection is not a unique historical phenomenon but a syncretic construct, drawing from a recurring pattern of divine or semi-divine figures across ancient Indo-European, Scythian, and Near Eastern mythologies.
+The Alexandrian School did not invent these tropes; they identified and weaponized them.
+This section examines the 'blueprint deities'—Horus, Dionysus, Mithras, and others—whose myths provided the raw material for the School's religious engineering.

 Romulus the Roman Deity